valerino/es-vscraper/readme.md

 ----------
 es-vscraper is an extensible scraper for [EmulationStation](https://github.com/Aloshi/EmulationStation).

-This is a personal project made just for myself (at the moment), since i don't like the available scrapers.
+This is a personal project made just for myself (at the moment), since i don't like the available hash-only-based scrapers.

-At the moment it is meant to be used for creating/updating existing gamelist.xml by searching for single games (need to check with each database provider for permission to implement directory-tree scanning, might be too heavy for their traffic).

-It should work directly on RaspberryPI, anyway, assuming the needed python3 and modules are installed.

 dependencies
 ------------